Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Investing Habits To Avoid

 Getting caught up in investing habits that can be detrimental to your portfolio and long-term investing goals is easy in search of quick riches.
-It’s easier to develop bad investing habits rather than good ones, especially when the stock market does not move in your favor.
+It’s easier to develop bad investing habits than good ones, especially when the stock market does not move in your favor.

 Trying To Time The Market